prou0242/CapClassifier/README.md

 # CapClassifier
-**CapClassifier:** A Poisonous Mushroom Classification Project is a data-driven machine learning project aimed at classifying hypothetical mushrooms as edible, poisonous, or of unknown edibility.
+**CapClassifier:** A Poisonous Mushroom Classification Project is a data-driven machine learning project aimed at classifying hypothetical mushrooms as edible or poisonous.
 Leveraging a dataset of 61,069 entries across 173 species with detailed physical attributes, this project serves as a practical exercise to enhance machine learning skills and understanding of classification systems.<br>

 # Features
 **Data Exploration:** Thorough examination and visualization of the mushroom attributes to understand their distributions and potential influence on edibility.<br>